medusa

 Additional checks: n=no password, s=password equals username-g SECS

-Verbose level (0-6, default: 5)-d
+Verbose level (0-6, default: 5).-w NUM

-List all available modules-q
+List all available modules.-q

-Display module usage information-Z MAP
+Display module usage information (use with -M).-b

-Resume previous scan
+Resume previous scan using provided map.

 CAVEATS